A Spy on Mother Midnight: Sexual libertinism and homoeroticism

 The primary theme of the book is an embrace of sexual libertinism.
 Unlike works such as The Libertine (1807), which ends with its titular libertine being swallowed into hell, the ending of Mother Midnight does not punish any of the characters.
 The sexual encounters are presented as non-violent and enjoyable for all parties, with no negative consequences.
 Moreover, none of Dick's sexual partners are ultimately restrained by marriage.
 These factors were not guaranteed in eighteenth-century pornography, and reflect this work's enthusiasm for sex.

 A Spy on Mother Midnight is especially notable for extending its lighthearted and permissive attitude to the narrator's cross-dressing and flirtations with men.
 Other literature of the period is almost universally derogatory of "mollies" and men who cross-dress.
 Even in pornography, any discussion of sodomy would be followed by harsh condemnations insisting that all sodomites will be punished.
 Dick, however, brags about how easily his feminine features allow him to cross-dress, and intentionally stokes the lust of his male suitors at the end of the work.
 The narrator directly addresses the fellow libertine to whom his letters are written, drawing attention to the fact that the expected reader of his escapades is also male and creating an entirely homoerotic scenario in which a man describes his seduction of another man for the titillation of a third man.
 Through the all-female dialogue at the lying-in, the story also provides an extensive and detailed discussion of the relative attractiveness of various kinds of penis.
 Taken together, these factors present male homoeroticism as non-threatening and even fun, while remaining sufficiently subtextual that no homophobic disavowals are necessary.

 Dildos, from the frontispiece of the 1786 book An Account of the Remains of the Worship of Priapus.

 In addition to its male homoerotic subtext, A Spy on Mother Midnight is also known for its female homoerotic text.
 All of Dick's sexual access to women relies on their belief that he, too, is a woman.
 The secret female-only sexual world that he enters is most prominently represented by Maria's dildo.
-In eighteenth-century pornography, the dildo is a material symbol of lesbian desire, and potentially threatening as a tool for women's sexual independence.
-The narrator's act of substituting his penis for Maria's dildo enacted a recurring eighteenth-century fantasy of "outdoing and tricking lesbians whose use of a dildo threatens male power".
+In eighteenth-century pornography, the dildo appears as a material symbol of lesbian desire, and potentially threatening as a tool for women's sexual independence.
+According to the literary scholar Emma Donoghue, the narrator's act of substituting his penis for Maria's dildo enacted a recurring eighteenth-century fantasy of "outdoing and tricking lesbians whose use of a dildo threatens male power".
 Afterward, Dick lectures Maria that their sex was "less sinful, and indisputably more natural, than ... she heretofore had Recourse to", reinforcing a heterosexual morality.
-At the same time, the narrator's identification with Maria's dildo reflects his own gender transgressions in entering female spaces.
-He fantasizes about first destroying and then becoming Maria's dildo, describing a dissolution of his status as man and heterosexual in pursuit of the secret inner world of female pleasure.